MixedRealityLab/tas-symposium/program/workshops.md

     weight: 4
 ---

 The day prior to the main program, 16th September 2024, we will be hosting a series of workshops related to the themes of the conference.
 You will be able to register for these when you register for the main conference, at no extra cost.
-These will take place in the [Julius Glickman Conference Center]({{ "/attend/venue-information/" | relative_url }}).
+All workshops will take place in the [Julius Glickman Conference Center]({{ "/attend/venue-information/" | relative_url }}).

 {% for workshop in site.data.workshops %}
 <div class="background-lightgray rounded border mb-3 p-3">